syncfusion-content/javascript-docs/js/Schedule/recurrence-editor.md

 ## Generating Recurrence Rule

 The Recurrence Editor can be used to generate the recurrence rule as a string, based on the repeat options selected.
+The [getRecurrenceRule](/api/js/ejschedule#methods:getrecurrencerule) public method is used to get the generated recurrence rule.

 The following code example depicts the way to generate the recurrence rule.